ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 code can run on FPGA CPU without problem even though we didn't do it.
 System program toolchain can be designed just like we show you at this point.
-School knowledge of system program, compiler, linker, loader, computer architecture and CPU design can be translated into a real work and see how it be run.
+School knowledge of system program, compiler, linker, loader, computer architecture and CPU design can be translated into a real work and see how it is run.
 Now, these school books knowledge is not limited on paper.
 We program it, design it and run it on real world.

+The code size of we design an llvm Cpu0 backend compiler, lld linker, llvm-objdump and Verilog language is under 10 thousands lines of source code include comments.
+The clang, llvm and lld has 1000 thousands lines exclude the test and documents parts.
+It is only 1 % of the llvm size.
+Based on this truth, we believe llvm is a well defined structure in compiler architecture.

+Finally, 10 thousands of source code in Cpu0 backend is very small size in UI program.
+But it's quite complex in system program which based on llvm.
+We spent 500 pages of pdf to explain these code.
+Open source code give the programmer best opportunity to understand the code and enhance/extend the code function.
+But not enough, we believe the book documents are the next most important thing to improve the open source code development.
+Writing document will help yourself to examine your software and make the program better in structure and reliability.

 .. [#] http://lld.llvm.org/